LastL2/Awesome-Last/README.md

 - [Scaffold ETH](https://scaffoldeth.io/) - Start building contracts, play with Solidity
 - [Smart contract libraries, APIs, SDKs](https://www.cookbook.dev/)

-## Cosmos Developer Education - Learn CosmWasm
+## Build on Cosmos
+Cosmos developer environments and learning resources
 - [CosmWasm](https://academy.cosmwasm.com/) Academy
 - [Cosmwasm Zero to Hero](https://github.com/Callum-A/cosmwasm-zero-to-hero) Learn CosmWasm so you can build Cosmos contracts
 - [Cosmwasm lectures](https://www.inflearn.com/course/dsrv-dev-playground) in Korean
 - **[Area-52](https://area-52.io/) Master CosmWasm and smart contracts in Rust.
 Learn how to build your own multichain applications!
 Similar to Cryptozombies, fun and interactive coding lessons**
 - [Cosmology](https://cosmology.zone/) developer tools to help you build in the Cosmos ecosystem
 - [Cosmos tutorials](https://cosmology.zone/learn) to learn how to build Cosmos app
--

-### Cosmos Education
-- [Osmosis educational library](https://support.osmosis.zone/library) great source of cosmos education materials
+- [Osmosis educational library](https://support.osmosis.zone/library) great source of cosmos education materials Deep dive into Cosmos ecosystem:
+- [Cosmos Hub](https://hub.cosmos.network/) is the first of thousands of interconnected blockchains that will eventually comprise the Cosmos Network.
+The primary token of the Cosmos Hub is the ATOM, but the Hub will support many tokens in the future.
+- Build applications on CosmosSDK via [Ignite CLI](https://github.com/ignite/cli) platform to build, launch, and maintain any crypto application on a sovereign and secured blockchain.
+It is a developer-friendly interface to the Cosmos SDK, this CLI generates boilerplate code for you, so you can focus on writing business logic.

-# Understand DeFi and EVM Blochains
+# Become DeFi developer
 - [How to Become a DeFi Developer](https://kermankohli.substack.com/p/how-to-become-a-defi-developer) primer on what you should understand in DeFi ecosystem to consider yourself as a DeFi developer
 - [Ethereum beige paper](https://github.com/chronaeon/beigepaper/blob/master/beigepaper.pdf) simplified version of Ethereum's yellow paper
 - [How to Build a Crypto Project like an Aerospace Engineer](https://mirror.xyz/apeworx.eth/XOagKK6ZweD256uc2YsRIkCp5rWChAeEzkPVNOuD4M8) Mirror blog post

-## DeFi Tools
 - [DeFi Adapter Library ](https://github.com/consensys-vertical-apps/mmi-defi-adapters/tree/main) designed to simplify and standardize the process of fetching and interacting with data from various DeFi protocols, which often have unique interfaces and data structures.
 By MetaMask

-# Last Custody Network
+# Utility Chain
+The Last Custody Network (LCN) the Utility Chain of Twinchain protocol design of LAST Network.
+Utility chain acts as accounting layer for LAST L2.
+The primary function is to handle operations such as bridge and yield-bearing accounting.
-LCN acts as the accounting vault of the LAST protocol.
-LCN utilizes Cosmos, Ethereum and Bitcoin as multichain yield-bearing protocol.
-Initial protocol design is utilising EigenPod contracts that Node operators utilize.
-Consensus-based Network acts as accounting vault for Last L2.
+LCN utilizes Cosmos, Ethereum, and Bitcoin as multichain yield-bearing protocols.
+The utility chain is used only by Node Operators
-# LCN Infrastructure

 ## Cosmos SDK
-LCN is using CosmosSDK as state machine for LCN CosmosSDK is a framework for building blockchain applications in Go programming language.
+CosmosSDK acts as the state machine for LCN
+CosmosSDK is a framework for building blockchain applications in Go programming language.
 Cosmos SDK is used to build [Gaia](https://hub.cosmos.network/getting-started/what-is-gaia), the application implementation build for the Cosmos Hub.

-"Cosmos SDK modules can be seen as little state-machines within the state-machine.
-They generally define a subset of the state using one or more KVStores in the main multistore, as well as a subset of message types.
-These messages are routed by one of the main components of Cosmos SDK core, BaseApp, to a module Protobuf Msg service that defines them." - [CosmosSDK Modules](https://docs.cosmos.network/v0.50/build/building-modules/intro)
+- [CosmosSDK Modules](https://docs.cosmos.network/v0.50/build/building-modules/intro) can be seen as little state-machines within the state-machine.
+They generally define a subset of the state using one or more KVStores in the main multistore and a subset of message types.
+These messages are routed by one of the main components of Cosmos SDK core, BaseApp, to a module Protobuf Msg service that defines them.
 - [Understand SDK Modules](https://tutorials.cosmos.network/tutorials/8-understand-sdk-modules/)
 - [Learn to build via Cosmos SDK](https://docs.cosmos.network/main/learn/intro/overview)
 - Last is [application-specific blockchain, here is introduction to app specific blockchains](https://docs.cosmos.network/v0.50/learn/intro/why-app-specific)